 April is the last month of dry season, and it’s a great time to visit the Maldives.
 The weather is warm, and the skies are still clear, although you might have the odd rain shower towards the end of April.

-Enjoy some excellent diving before the water starts to get murkier when the rains arrive, and explore the white sand beaches and glorious island living that the Maldives is so loved for.
+Enjoy some excellent diving before the water starts to get murkier when the rains arrive, and explore the best white sand beaches in the Maldives and glorious island living that the islands are so loved for.

 The top surf resorts in the Maldives:

 The wet season runs from May through to October.
 This is the low season when it comes to tourist numbers.
 The Maldives gets hit by monsoon-like weather throughout the wet season, but actual conditions can vary.

 You can risk the rain and get a really fantastic deal on luxury accommodations and cheap flights.
 It’s worth the risk for the savings, in our opinion, as there’s always plenty of time to relax in your luxury hotel!

 While Scuba diving isn’t necessarily good for visibility, the vast amounts of plankton and algae in the water attract some pretty incredible creatures.

 The wet season is the best time to visit the Maldives if you’re looking to swim with whale sharks or giant manta rays, as they are here to feed!